 - BRM decision table via web service or Java Session Bean call

-In this blog, I am going to focus on the option of using a BRM decision table, and how to access it directly from a UDF (User Defined Function) library without any web service calls.
-In my opinion, this approach has the following advantages:
+In this blog, We are going to focus on the option of using a BRM decision table, and how to access it directly from a UDF (User Defined Function) library without any web service calls.
+This approach has the following advantages:

 - Allowing more than 1 input conditions